HOME PAGE - - IMPORTANT AIRLINE SAFETY ISSUE

 xxx OFFICIAL PROBABLE CAUSE ---

-xxx --- The official cause of this Atlantic Ocean crash was determined to be, that, while cruising at high altitude, the co-pilot went crazy, uttered some Arabic curses, and, even though there was plenty of time for the 3 other pilots to overpower him, the crazy co-pilot intentionally took control and crashed this passenger filled airliner into the Atlantic ocean, killing himself, the other crewmembers, and, all 217 passengers.
+xxx --- The official cause of this Atlantic Ocean crash was determined to be, that, while cruising at high altitude, the co-pilot went crazy, uttered some Arabic curses, and, even though there was plenty of time for the 3 other pilots to overpower him during the long descent from high altitude to sea level, the crazy co-pilot was still able to crash this passenger filled airliner into the Atlantic ocean, killing himself, the other crewmembers, and, all 217 passengers.

-xxx The official explanation may, in fact, be the actual reason this Egypt Air Atlantic Ocean crash, but, to me, this explanation has always seemed to be extremely far-fetched and highly unlikely.
+xxx The official explanation may, in fact, be the actual reason for this Egypt Air Atlantic Ocean crash, but, to me, from the very beginning, this explanation has always seemed to be extremely far-fetched and highly unlikely.

 ------------------------------------------------------------------